daedrika/portfolio/content/articles/smpl-pk.md

 draft: false
 ---
 ## Internet scale applications
 For my fall semester in 2018, I took a course entitled <a href="https://github.com/thomaspinckney3/cs4501/">Internet Scale Applications</a>.
 As you might be able to guess, it was a survey of various techniques that software development teams use to build applications that can serve millions (or billions) of users via the internet.
-For instance, the professor introduced the concept of multi-tiered architectures, NoSQL databases,
+For instance, the professor introduced the concept of multi-tiered architectures, NoSQL databases, and microservices.

 In order to test our knowledge of the material, we were instructed to build a team of three people and develop a marketplace webapp that would employ a set of techniques we learned in class.
 Two of our members, including myself, happened to be musicians, therefore when we searched around for inspiration we came across the idea of a _sample pack distribution service_.